fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 ### Combining standardInputTransformFunction and multiInputTransformFunction:

 A transformation can have both the grades `standardInputTransformFunction` and `multiInputTransformFunction`.
 This is useful if one has an variable named `input` (or `inputPath`) and want to take advantage of the frameworks built in support for standardInputTransformations, but also has other inputs that needs supporting.
-The behavior will be a combination of the `standardInputTransformFunction` `andmultiInputTransformFunction`.
+The behavior will be a combination of the `standardInputTransformFunction` and `multiInputTransformFunction`.
 In the below example, the transform function will have three inputs available to resolve, namely `factor`, `offset` and `input` (and their `*Path` equivalents), with the `input` not requiring to be expressed in the `inputVariables` declaration of the defaults block.

-The input variables will be available to fluid.transforms.scaleValue function in the following way the first argument is the `input` (as for the `standardInputTransformFunction`.
-The remaining variables will be passed as the second argument in the form of an object keyed by variable names with the values as described in the multiInputTransformFunction section above.
+The input variables will be available to the `fluid.transforms.scaleValue` function in the following way: the first argument is the `input` (as for the `standardInputTransformFunction`).
+The remaining variables will be passed as the second argument in the form of an object keyed by variable names with the values as described in the [multiInputTransformFunction section](ModelTransformationAPI.html#multiinputtransformfunction-) above.

 ```
 fluid.defaults("fluid.transforms.scaleValue", {